Therapist for Nurses & Healthcare Professionals

 Whether you’re nursing at Grandriver Hospital, North York General, long-term care, or community health, your challenges are unique.
 You face constant pressure, emotional overload, and ethical dilemmas that most people can’t see or understand.

-My approach combines psychotherapy, coaching, and soul care tailored to the realities of healthcare work.
-With online therapy, you can access support that fits your schedule and respects your boundaries no matter where you are in the GTA.
+As a therapist for nurses I combine psychotherapy, coaching, and soul-care tailored to the realities of healthcare work.
+With online therapy, you can access support that fits your schedule and respects your boundaries no matter where you are.
 With the right support, there is a way back to resilience that feels authentic and sustainable.

 You can be capable, responsible, and still feel like something essential is missing.
 This is burnout that comes from losing connection to who you are and what matters.
 Naming that loss is often the beginning of healing.